 The Great Resignation has reached the Philippine shores after more Filipinos are looking for better working opportunities through online, flexible, or work-from-anywhere arrangements.

-I am also one of those who saw the tides coming in since I also wanted a way out and to experience a more unrestricted sense of job opportunities.
+I also saw the tides coming in since I also wanted a way out and to experience a more unrestricted sense of job opportunities.

-I’ve been teaching college students for the past three years, which is one of the most rewarding things I do.
-However, I believe it is time for me to move forward and finally step outside the rat race.
+I've been teaching college students for the past three years, one of the most rewarding things I have done.
+However, it is time for me to move forward and finally step outside the rat race.

 I started this blog in 2017 but only fully committed to it in 2020, and I'm currently on a two-year writing streak.
 I think I can do more, so I chose freelance writing as my next career.